 - How to support the parents and accept their decisions.

 Some classes include an option to take child CPR, and some include instruction in infant massage.
 Some will provide information about new developments in baby gear.

 To me, that part is crucial.
 Maybe you're a younger grandparent than I am, but we didn't have baby monitors, jogging strollers or baby wipe warmers when I was a mom.
 In fact, we didn't even have baby wipes!

 If you are going to be in the delivery room, you'll be prepared for some of the things you'll notice that may be done differently.
-For example, you may observe the new mother removing or pulling down her gown to facilitate skin-to-skin contact with the baby.
+For example, you may observe the new mother removing or pulling down her gown to facilitate direct contact with the baby visa skin-to-skin touch.
 You may learn that baby's first bath may be put off for a while.
-You might find out that the baby will be rooming with mom rather than being taken to the nursery.
+You might find out that the baby will be staying with mom rather than being taken to the nursery.

 If you'd like more information, see this more detailed description of what you could learn in grandparenting class.

 You'll profit the most from taking a grandparenting class if you have an open mind and a list of questions.
 But the open mind is the most important.
 If you are able to accept that many aspects of childbirth and infant child care have changed, you'll be setting the tone for a successful stint as a grandparent.